colormak3r/si240/README.md

-# si240
+# SI 240

-For research purpose only.
+For research purposes only.
 Please don't copy word for word.
 Avoid academic dishonesty.